utoker/search-npm/README.md

 <br />

 <p>
 I created a single entry point for reducers, action creators, and middle-wares to make a communication point from Redux side to the outside world.
-This approach is great for scalability
+This approach is great for scalability.
 <p/>
 <div>
 <img src="src/images/screenshot.png" alt="diagram" width='420' heigh='262' >